Privacy Policy and Cookie Policy by UOW Malaysia

 • 2009 – began operations and grew to 1100 students, offering 18 programs.

-• 2022 – relocated to the UOW Malaysia Glenmarie campus and renamed as UOW Malaysia College, offering quality health care education.
+• 2022 – Relocated to the UOW Malaysia, Glenmarie campus and renamed as UOW Malaysia College (formerly known as KDU University College), and became part of the UOW global network of campuses offering quality healthcare education.

 OTHER RECOGNITION